stanford-crfm/mistral/README.md

 ## Issues

 To ask questions, report issues, or request features, please use the [GitHub Issue Tracker](https://github.com/stanford-crfm/mistral/issues).
 Before creating a new issue, please make sure to search for existing issues that may solve your problem.

 ---

+## Differences between Mistral and Hugging Face

+Please visit the [following page](https://nlp.stanford.edu/mistral/hugging_face_differences.html) that outlines the differences between the two codebases.

+---